bunnybumbum/channel_laravel/README.md

 ## Official Documentation

-Documentation for Laravel Vonage Notification Channel can be found on the [Laravel website](https://laravel.com/docs/notifications#sms-notifications).
+Documentation for Channel_laravel can be found on the [Laravel website](https://laravel.com/docs/notifications#sms-notifications).

 ## Contributing